Tap here to get 5 Secrets to Stress Free Dinners

 This post may contain affiliate links.
 Please read my disclosure policy

-A Gin Martini is a classic cocktail that every at home bartender should know how to make.
-Only two ingredients, but with my tips, it will be top notch.
+My Gin Martini recipe is a classic cocktail that every at-home bartender should know how to make.
+Made with only two ingredients, but with my tips, it will be top-notch.

-When it comes to date night, my favorite place for my husband and I to sit is at the bar in our favorite restaurants.
+When it comes to date night, my husband and I love to sit at the bars in our favorite restaurants.
 There is something that makes us feel more like friends sitting right next to each other as we enjoy a cocktail and dinner.

-Being an at home bar tender doesn’t have to be intimidating.
-You don’t even need a lot of fancy equipment – my essentials are a cocktail shaker, a strainer, and a jigger.
-To stock your bar with fun glasses, hit up thrift stores.
+Being an at-home bartender doesn’t have to be intimidating.
+You don’t even need a lot of fancy equipment; my essentials are a cocktail shaker, a strainer, and a jigger.
+If you don’t have the budget to buy sets of four high end glasses, hitting up thrift stores and look for used sets of two works great!

-And of course, for the best tips on making perfect cocktails, come here. ????
+And of course, for the best tips on making perfect cocktails, come here.
+We have so many recipes for classic cocktails and lots of great tips and tricks so they come out perfectly at home.

-This is a really simple two ingredient cocktail, but there are a few steps that will help it turn out perfectly.
+This is a really simple two-ingredient cocktail, but there are a few steps that will help your gin martini recipe turn out perfectly.
+For the ingredient measurements, see the recipe card at the bottom of the post.

-1. Fill a glass mixing glass or the mixing cup of a metal martini shaker (the bottom cup part only) with ice cubes (not crushed ice).
+1. Prepare the shaker.
+Fill a glass mixing glass or the mixing cup of a metal martini shaker (the bottom cup part only) with ice cubes (not crushed ice).

 2. Add cold gin and cold vermouth.

-3. Stir it until the mixing glass or metal cup frost.
+3. Stir until the mixing glass or metal cup frosts.

 4. Strain the martini into a chilled glass.